Urs Fischer (footballer): Union Berlin

 Fischer was announced as new head coach of 2.
 Bundesliga side Union Berlin on 1 June 2018, signing a two-year contract with the club.
 In his first season with the club, he led Union to a historical promotion in Bundesliga after a third-place finish that enabled them to participate in the promotion play-offs, where they beat Stuttgart on away goals.
 In December 2020, he signed a contract extension, keeping him at the club until 2023.
 In the 2020–21 season, he led Union to a seventh-place finish, thus qualifying for the inaugural UEFA Europa Conference League edition.
 In the 2021–22 season, he led Union to a fifth-place finish, thus qualifying for the UEFA Europa League for the first time ever in history.
 In September 2022, he extended his contract with the club beyond 2023.
 In the 2022–23 season, Union Berlin finished fourth in the league to qualify for the Champions League group stage, to be their first participation in history.
 In August 2023, he was voted Football Manager of the Year in Germany.
 On 15 November 2023, after a bad start to the season including 14 winless competitive matches in a row, Fischer and Union Berlin decided to separate by “mutual agreement”.

+Mainz

+In December 2025, he was named as the new head coach of Mainz 05.